ConfigServer eXploit Scanner (cxs) is a tool from us

 Please read the cxs FAQ before ordering cxs.

-- Server with static IPv4 address (for licensing)
+- Server with static IPv4 or IPv6 address (for licensing)

 - ClamAV daemon process, for virus scanning